For parents of children aged 7-11 with additional needs.

 - practical advice and suggestions

-We are offering a series of 3 workshops by Zoom.
-This will take place on Wednesdays from 1pm to 2.30pm.
-The first course is aimed at parents of children aged between 4 and 7 with any additional needs.
+We are offering a series of 4 workshops by Zoom.
+This will take place on Mondays from 10.30am to 12.30pm.
+This course is aimed at parents of children aged between 7 and 11 with any additional needs.

 - relaxation and anxiety